 The New Testament scriptures describe 5 crowns in heaven that believers can look forward to as a reward of their faithfulness to God.
 The crowns in heaven bible verse is a popular biblical reference alluding to the heavenly reward that awaits believers.

 These awards are the imperishable crown, the crown of righteousness, the crown of rejoicing, the crown of glory, and the crown of life.
 The first-century church faced incredible struggles as they embarked on the Great Commission.

 The new testament writers encouraged them with words about God’s promises for them.
-Often times, when we struggle, it’s easy to forget the tremendous victory that we have in Christ.
+Often times, when we struggle, it’s easy to forget the tremendous victory that we have in Christ, the only begotten son of God.
 The following article is to examine the 5 crowns in Heaven mentioned in scripture.

 First, let’s perform a quick study into the word for “crown” in the original Koine Greek.
 Crown is the Greek word Stephanos.

 Stephanos means a crown, a mark of royalty or exalted rank, a mark of honor, and also interestingly a wreath or garland that was given as a prize in public games.
 The latter description has incredible significance when considering the first of the 5 crowns in heaven.

 In the Apostle Paul’s 1st letter to the Corinthians, he uses a metaphor to the Christian life referring to a race.
 In Rome and Greece, people loved public games.
 Paul writes:

 Do you not know that those who run in a race all run, but only one receives the prize?
 Run in such a way that you may win.
 Everyone who competes in the games exercises self-control in all things.
 So they do it to obtain a perishable wreath (stephanos), but we an imperishable.